algorealmInc/SwarmNL/README.md

 <div style="text-align: center;" align="center">

 # SwarmNL
-## a library to build custom networking layers for decentralized web applications
+## a library to build custom networking layers for decentralized applications

-SwarmNL is a Rust library that provides a highly configurable P2P networking layer to be used in distributed system architectures that require data transfer solutions for off-chain communication.
+SwarmNL is a Rust library that provides a highly configurable P2P networking layer to be used in distributed system architectures that require data transfer solutions.
 It is designed to offer developers a lightweight, scalable and configurable networking stack, easy to integrate to any decentralized application.

 </div>